 Upon returning to the United States, V. Rev. Fr.
 Andrew Bahhi served as a priest in Roanoke, VA (St. Philoxenus of Mabug Church) from 2012 until 2014.
 Afterwards, in Washington, D.C.
 (St. Aphraim Church) from 2015 until 2016.
 In 2017, he began serving Virgin Mary Church in Paramus, NJ until present.

 Rev Father Andrew is known for his powerful and engaging sermons, leaving parishioners with daily application of how to get closer to God.
 During the Sunday sermons as well as the weekly Bible study sessions for youth and adults, his messages are easily understood focusing on spiritual growth and filled with the Joy of the Lord.

 V. Rev. Fr.
-Andrew Bahhi received his degree from Saint Aphrem Theological Seminary from and is now pursuing his master’s degree in Theology from Seton Hall University, New Jersey with anticipated graduation Spring 2019.
+Andrew Bahhi received his Bachelor’s degree from Saint Aphrem Theological Seminary in Maʿarrat Saydnaya, Syria, and his Master’s degree in Theology from Seton Hall University, New Jersey, USA.